ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras

 \subsection{Pre-processing: Adaptive Accumulation of Events}

 The computational efficiency of the mapping method in ESVO is limited by several aspects, and one of them is the way that the edge-pixel locations are determined.
 In ESVO, an edge map in a virtual reference frame is created by applying motion compensation to events occurring within a short time interval (\eg, 10 ms).
 This operation will become computationally expensive as a pre-processing step when the streaming rate of events exceeds a certain range\footnote{The event streaming rate is in proportion to several aspects, including the scene dynamics, scene texture, and spatial resolution of event cameras.}.
 Besides, we observe that the extracted events are typically concentrated in certain regions with large optical flow.
-To alleviate such an uneven distribution of \revision{contour points}, the method has to sample a large number of points, which is redundant and becomes a computational burden to mapping.
-Therefore, a more efficient way is needed to determine \revision{contour points}.
+To alleviate such an uneven distribution of contour points, the method has to sample a large number of points, which is redundant and becomes a computational burden to mapping.
+Therefore, a more efficient way is needed to determine contour points.
 The synthesized event map obtained by a naive accumulation of events in \cite{Rebecq17ral} can be used as an approximate edge map.
 However, this approximation can become considerably inaccurate (\ie, blurred edges or invisible edges) when the depth varies significantly in the scene.
 This is because a global threshold for event accumulation cannot handle diverse local dynamics of events.
-To address this, we propose \revision{AA, a novel representation of event data,} that can control the amount of events to be accumulated according to the local event dynamics.
+To address this, we propose AA, a novel representation of event data, that can control the amount of events to be accumulated according to the local event dynamics.
 In \cite{nunes2023adaptive}, the event dynamic is represented by event activity $a(t, s)$, which is defined as the number of events within a given time interval $(s, t]$.
 A temporal decay strategy is applied to the event activity, which is updated every time an event arrives.
 The event activity at the arrival of the $i_{\text{th}}$ event can be represented as

 where $\beta_{i}$ is the decay rate that varies with event activity $a_{i - 1}$ and is determined by the time interval $(t_{i} - t_{i-1})$ between two consecutive events: